serverless/serverless/docs/README.md

 The Serverless Framework is a CLI tool that allows users to build & deploy auto-scaling, pay-per-execution, event-driven functions.

-Write your code as functions, configure events to trigger your functions, then deploy & run those functions to your [cloud provider](#Supported-Providers) via the **serverless CLI**
+Write your code, configure events to trigger your functions, then deploy & run those functions to your [cloud provider](#Supported-Providers) via the **serverless CLI**.

 Getting started with serverless? **[Start here](./getting-started.md)**